fjames86/frpc/README.md

 ## 6. Notes

-Debug logging is provided by the LOG4CL package.
-I've noticed turning on :DEBUG level logging really slows things down, the latency is very high.
-When not doing development you should turn the logging off.
-Alternatively we should use an alternative low-latency logging system (such as what?).
+Debug logging is provided by [pounds](https://github.com/fjames86/pounds).
+Originally debug logging was provided by the LOG4CL package but I noticed severe latency issues when under heavy load.

 I've not really put any effort into properly handling authentication, either for the client or the server.
 This needs to be addressed.

 ## 7. License